 Research on the wisdom of crowds has found that pooled data and opinion from individuals is often more accurate than so-called expert opinion, which is more susceptible to biases and oversights.
 Just as overwhelming public perception of media bias reflects documented realities, notwithstanding gaslighting and junk “science” by self-interested partisan “experts,” low public trust in the federal government likely reflects real challenges.

-The wide partisan divide in the Partnership for Public Service survey, with six in ten Democrats expressing trust in federal government and two-thirds of politically unaffiliated voters expressing distrust, conveys that the federal government is widely perceived as biased towards Democrats and against the interests of independents and centrist Americans.
+The wide partisan divide in the Partnership for Public Service survey, with six in ten Democrats expressing trust in federal government and two-thirds of politically unaffiliated voters expressing distrust, conveys that the federal government is widely perceived as biased towards Democrats and against the interests of independents and mainstream Americans.

 Research on federal employees has largely substantiated alleged biases.
 In 2022, 94% of political donations by the American Federation of Government Employees went to Democrats.